 2 – Spa Luxe Hot Towel Cabinet Towel Cabi

-It is an electric unit that functions on 110-voltage setting, which means it is suitable for the North American market unless you get an adapter for outside the continent use.
+It is an electric unit that functions on the 110-voltage setting, which means it is suitable for the North American market unless you get an adapter for outside the continent use.
 It has two interior shelves and designed to maintain a consistent temperature of about 160-degrees.

 3 – Spa Luxe Double Towel Warmer – SL32